risingwavelabs/risingwave-docs-legacy/cloud/source-manage-sources.md

 slug: /manage-sources
 ---

-To ingest data into RisingWave, you must first create a source.
+Too ingest data into RisingWave, you must first create a source.
 A source refers to an external data feed that RisingWave can read from.
 You can connect RisingWave to a variety of external sources like databases and message brokers.

 You can manage your data sources in [**Source**](https://risingwave.cloud/source/).

 <img
 src={require('./images/sources.png').default}
 alt="Sources page"
 />

 <grid